JamalSQ/News_Website_wb/README.md

-Of course!
-Here's an enhanced README file incorporating the additional functionalities and user roles:

 ## Comprehensive News Website Project

 This is a full-featured news website built with PHP.
 It offers users various functionalities, aiming to provide a platform similar to BBC News.